Guided Random Forest and its application to data approximation: Guided Random Forest (GRAF)

-The above steps represent the construction of one high variance classifier instance.
-However, it is well established in the literature that an ensemble of such high variance instances, in general, tends to yield better generalization on test samples\cite{schapire1998boosting}.
-GRAF creates several such high variance instances.
-Further, to minimize the correlation between these classifiers, GRAF employs random sub-spacing.
+The above steps outline the construction of one high variance classifier instance.
+It is well established in the literature, that an ensemble of such high variance instances, in general, tends to yield better generalization on test samples~\cite{schapire1998boosting}.
+Our proposed method GRAF creates several such high variance instances.

-Next, we define $H_t$ such that it maps a sample to a class by using a consensus for prediction that be reached by computing the joint probability of predictions returned by each high variance classifier.
+Next, we define $h$ such that it maps a sample to a class.
+This is done by using a consensus for prediction, that can be reached by computing the joint probability of predictions returned by each high variance classifier.
+We therefore define $h:X\to Y$ given by

-It should be noted that when all partitions for sample $x^i$ contain only one class $c$, then $h_k(x^i,c)$ is 1 for $c$ and 0 for remaining classes.
-Hence, $H_t(x^i)$ is equivalent to a voting classifier.
+It should be noted, that when all regions for sample $x^{(i)}$ contain only one class $c$, then $h_t(x^{(i)},c)$ is 1 for $c$ and 0 for remaining classes.
+Hence, $h(x^{(i)})$ is equivalent to a voting classifier.

-Given an ensemble of instances $h_1$, $h_2$,...,$h_\mathscr{T}$, GRAF optimizes the margin function as follows
+Given an ensemble of instances $h_1$, $h_2$,...,$h_T$, GRAF optimizes the margin function as follows

-Hence, the margin over the complete set of samples $\mathscr{X} \times \mathscr{Y}$ is defined as
+Hence, the margin over the complete set of samples $X \times Y$ is defined as